Lisp-Stat/lla/README.md

 <!-- ABOUT THE PROJECT -->
 ## About the Project

-LLA is a high-level Common Lisp library built on on [BLAS](http://www.netlib.org/blas/) and [LAPACK](http://www.netlib.org/lapack/), but providing a much more abstract interface with the purpose of freeing the user from low-level concerns and reducing the number of bugs in numerical code.
+LLA is a high-level Common Lisp library built on on [BLAS](http://www.netlib.org/blas/) and [LAPACK](http://www.netlib.org/lapack/), but providing a more abstract interface with the purpose of freeing the user from low-level concerns and reducing the number of bugs in numerical code.

 ### Objectives